josesuarez-accenture/openathon-angular/lab-02/README.md

 ## Structural Directives
 Structural Directives allows you to change the view structure.
-In other words, it alters the layout by adding, replacen or removing elements in DOM.
+In other words, it alters the layout by adding, replacing or removing elements in DOM.
 * Examples of Structural Directives:

   ngIf